Igigog/anomaly-modding-book/src/modding-tools/ogf-editor-by-valerok.md

 ## Features

-- Editing textures and model shaders
-- Editing Userdata
-- Editing Motion Refs
-- Editing Bone Names
+- Ability to work with all .ogf parameters
-- Ability to change the position of meshes
+- Ability to work with meshes in .ogf
 - Viewport
-- Ability to delete mesh models
-- Bone materials editing
-- Editing Bone weights
-- Editing center of mass of bones
-- Editing model description
-- View complete list of bones
-- Integration with OGF Viewer (WIP)
+- Integration with OGF Viewer and [OMF Editor](omf-editor-by-valerok.md)
 - Saving .ogf in .object, .skl, .skls, .bones formats ([list of formats here](../../main-folders-and-files/file-formats/index.html))
-- Viewing the list of embedded animations
 - Hotkeys
-- Ability to write UserData and MotionRefs chunks (even if the model did not have them before)
-- Editing the position and rotation of the bones
-- Ability to remove unneeded Motion refs and Userdata chunks
 - Fix Gunslinger models (models are fixed automatically when you save them)
-- Tools for working with embedded animations
-- Integration with [OMF Editor](omf-editor-by-valerok.md) for editing parameters of embedded animations

 ## Functionality